 Hamsters might be one of the most popular choices for first-time pets.
 These fluffy cuties are tiny enough to fit in your hand, but not so small that you lose sight of them.
 They are usually very friendly and calm, making them perfect pets for smaller kids who are learning the ropes of pet care.

 You might even have a soft spot for these radical rodents and simply love having them around.
 But if you haven’t owned one in a while, or this is the first time, the cost is one of the most important factors in welcoming one—or two, or more—into your home.
+Initially, you can expect to pay an average of about $120 to bring one home and a monthly fee of $50.
 Let’s break down the price of owning a hamster to get a firm grasp on what you’ll be spending.

 Bringing Home a New Hamster: One-Time Costs